 In this activity children clip a clothespin on the matching letter on each watermelon slice.
 Play continues until all cards have been clipped.
-You can grab the patterns for free until Sunday July 17th ... after that they will only be available in the member's section which is also where the watermelon number clip is located.
+As of 2022 this activity can be found in the member's section which is also where the watermelon number clip is located.

 I made a watermelon themed math center activity that also works on developing fine motor skills.
 I printed the patterns out and on cardstock paper ... cut them out and laminated them.

 Before we began the activity the children rolled black playdough into small balls about the size of a blueberry and put them into a dish.
 The children loved this part and it really helps with fine motor.
 If you do not have black playdough you can use brown playdough ... black pony beads ... even black oil sunflower seeds.

 I set the watermelon slices in a basket for the children to self selected and they put the matching number of playdough balls on each watermelon.
 The watermelon patterns include numbers 0-30 and you can grab them here.